 Music plays an important part in the life of High March School.
 Its vibrant music department seeks to stimulate interest and enjoyment in all pupils.

 The majority of girls in the Upper School at High March take individual music lessons from one of the twelve experienced peripatetic teachers.
-Currently, tuition is offered in flute, recorder, clarinet, saxophone, trumpet, trombone, French horn, violin, viola, 'cello, drums, euphonium, singing and piano.
-As soon as they have gained a little experience, girls are encouraged to take part in one of the three choirs and orchestra as well as the chamber groups on offer, such as the Clarinet Choir, Recorder Consort, Guitar Ensemble, String Ensemble and Flute Group.
+Currently, tuition is offered in flute, recorder, clarinet, saxophone, trumpet, trombone, French horn, tenor horn, violin, viola, ‘cello, drums, euphonium, singing and piano.
+As soon as they have gained a little experience, girls are encouraged to take part in one of the four choirs and orchestra as well as the chamber groups on offer, such as the Clarinet Choir, Recorder Consort, Brass Ensemble, Guitar Ensemble, String Ensemble and Flute Group.